grantrisk/tractor-zoom-2025-project/README.md

 I am going to start out with a rudimentary TODO application.
 I want to add comments/documentation everywhere to explain all concepts and decisions.
 I am going to break this down in phases:

-(AI generated below... probably will diverge on my own path but I do like the idea of starting with a basic project and then converting it across the phases to know what each thing brings to the table.)
+(AI generated below... probably will diverge on my own path but I do like the idea of starting with a basic project and then converting it across the phases to know what each thing brings to the table.
+I also added my own explanations next to each line item explaining where the item was implemented)
 ### Phase 1: The React Foundation (Client-Side)
 The first step is to build a standard, client-side-rendered TODO app using Create React App (or Vite) and plain JavaScript.
 This establishes a baseline and focuses purely on React fundamentals.